 Request a new public tree to be planted

-If you are aware of an empty tree pit somewhere in the borough, or if you would like to request a tree to be planted outside your property, you can submit a request to www.bromley.gov.uk/report.
+In the 2022 planting season, over 230 of the new trees planted in the borough were sourced directly from resident requests.
+If you are aware of an empty tree pit somewhere in the borough, or if you would like to request a tree to be planted outside your property, report a tree problem.

 You may like to find out more about our work with other volunteer groups like Street Friends who help us by removing litter and reporting problems such as graffiti in their street, Friends of Parks who care for their local parks and green spaces, and Snow Friends who help clear snow and ice during the winter.